BigRoofus/TRADR/README.md

 ### Sell (Short-Sell)
 Profit off downward movement in the instrument by short selling.
 These can be stacked to trade in bigger proportions.

-Note that selling a position that have you a previous buy position in will not close out the original buy, and that it is possible to have a buy and a sell (or any combination of positions) open in the same instrument at the same time.
+Note that selling a position that have you a previous buy position in will not close out the original buy (or vice versa), and that it is possible to have a buy and a sell (or any combination of positions) open in the same instrument at the same time.
 For example, buying 100 shares, then selling 100 shares.
 This will lock-in the current profit or loss, and will not produce any more gains or losses as the price moves.
 For example, if you bought 100 shares at $10, then the price went up to $12.50, and you sold 100 shares, this would lock-in a profit of $250, whether the price moves to up $250, or down $1, or literally anywhere.

 Now, you may be wondering, why not just close out the buy at $1.25?
 Possible reasons include not realizing gains until a given time for tax purposes, and avoiding the pattern day trading rule.